aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 ## Type stability

 What does type stability means?
-It means that **the type of the return value of a function must depend only on the type of the input of the function and not on the peculiar value it is given**.
+It means that **the type of the returned value of a function must depend only on the type of the input of the function and not on the peculiar value it is given**.

 Take as an example this function: